How to Write a Compelling Sales Letter

 An Attention-Grabbing Headline

-Let's start with the headline.
-This is the most critical part of your letter because it's the first thing most prospects will read.
+The headline is the most critical part of your letter because it's the first thing most prospects will read.
 And if it doesn't grab their attention, it will be the only thing they'll read.

 Put your most robust idea or product/service benefit in the headline.
 Don't try to cram every possible advantage in.
 Pick the best one and craft a headline around it.